emmt/ImageProcessing.jl/README.md

 The `ImageProcessing` package provides methods and types for processing *images* in [Julia](https://julialang.org/).
-Following the conventions in [`JuliaImages`](https://juliaimages.org), *images* in `ImageProcessing` can be any multi-dimensional abstract arrays with numerical values, not just 2-dimensional arrays.
+Following the conventions in [`JuliaImages`](https://juliaimages.org), *images* can be any multi-dimensional abstract arrays with numerical values, not just 2-dimensional arrays.